Bhavya100/Razgover/README.md

 ![Screenshot image](https://i.ibb.co/QfHps9t/Screenshot-2023-02-05-211415.png)

 ## Clone
-Use this command to clone this template into your PC..
+Use this command to clone this template into your PC
 ```bash
 git clone https://github.com/tanaymishra/Razgover
 ```
 ## Contributing

 Contributions are always appreciated!
-No rules..
+No rules

 ## Authors